Congratulations to our 2010 Grantees!

 $6000

-The Music Box will be an interactive environment built from the remains of an 18th century derelict cottage in New Orleans.
-This imaginatively reconstructed, and ultimately livable “house”, will become a musical instrument to be played by visitors.
-Instrumentation will range from the rudimentary banging of wooden boards to more elaborate sounds mechanically triggered by opening doors or pulling levers.
-In addition to visitors, a range of local and national musicians, including a regional high school marching band, will be invited to play the house for the project’s Block Party series, which will be free and open to all.
+The Music Box was an interactive environment built from the remains of an 18th century derelict cottage in New Orleans.
+This imaginatively reconstructed, and ultimately livable “house”, became a musical instrument to be played by visitors.
+Instrumentation ranged from the rudimentary banging of wooden boards to more elaborate sounds mechanically triggered by opening doors or pulling levers.
+In addition to visitors, a range of local and national musicians, including a regional high school marching band, were invited to play the house for the project’s Block Party series, which was free and open to all.

-The installation will visually resemble works Swoon is best known for – a series of intricate handmade boats that have floated the Mississippi, the Hudson river and most recently the Adriatic Sea and the canals of Venice, Italy during the 2009 Biennale.
-As with these floating crafts, the focus for The Music Box is on found materials, artistic and community collaboration, functional environments and interaction that involves sound and performance.
+The installation visually resembled the aquatic works of street artist Swoon—a series of intricate handmade boats that floated the Mississippi, the Hudson river, as well as the Adriatic Sea and canals of Venice, Italy during the 2009 Biennale.
+As with these floating crafts, the focus for The Music Box was on found materials, artistic and community collaboration, functional environments and interaction that involves sound and performance.

 The New Orleans Airlift is a multi-disciplinary arts organization that produces and facilitates innovative artistic opportunities for New Orleans-based artists locally and around the globe.
-Bringing influential artists like Swoon from abroad to participate in cutting edge collaborations with local artists at home in our own community increases exposure, amplifies resources and aids the creative development of our city’s unique and irreplaceable creative community that still struggles for sustainability in the aftermath of Hurricane Katrina.
+Bringing influential artists like Swoon from abroad to participate in cutting edge collaborations with local artists at home in the community increases exposure, amplifies resources and aids the creative development of the city’s unique and irreplaceable creative community that still struggles for sustainability in the aftermath of Hurricane Katrina.

-The Music Box is the first incarnation of what will become a permanent performance, exhibition and residency space for he New Orleans Airlift.
+The Music Box was the first incarnation of what became a permanent performance, exhibition and residency space for the New Orleans Airlift.

 Reclaimed Art: Community Art from Recycled Materials